Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Settings-Changes.md

 ui:
   appNameNavbar: 'PDF Tool'
   logoStyle: classic  # NEW
-  # appName and homeDescription removed - use in-app settings
+  # appName and homeDescription are not supported
 ```

 ---